fnsne/gormOptimisticLockExample/readme.md

 - `pureGormUpdatedAt` is the example code that use go-gorm and field `UpdatedAt` to implement optimistic lock.

 - `pureGormVersion` is the example code that use go-gorm and field `Version` to implement optimistic lock.
+- `pureGormTransaction` is the example code that use go-gorm and transaction to implement AddBookCount method.

 ## How to run examples